lcs-project/toolchains-and-target-naming/drafts/LCSD3.md

 * The name of canonical components, and
 * Additional canonicalization steps which need to be prescribed.

-Additionally, the Toolchains and Target Naming Working Committee should maintain the information above, except as to canonicalization steps, in a machine readable format, and may maintain computer programs which perform the translation of noncanonical targets (or a subset thereof) to canonical targets and support compiler toolchains and other programs that use canonical and noncanonical targets.
+Additionally, the Toolchains and Target Naming Working Committee should maintain the information above, except as to canonicalization steps, in a machine readable format.
+It may maintain computer programs which perform the translation of noncanonical targets (or a subset thereof) to canonical targets, and it may support compiler toolchains and other programs that use canonical and noncanonical targets.